Tadej Žagar-Knez

-Tadej Žagar-Knez (born 12 August 1991) is a Slovenian football midfielder who plays for FC Großklein.
+Tadej Žagar-Knez (born 12 August 1991) is a Slovenian football midfielder who plays for SC Aspang.

 Career

 After two years in Austria with SAK Klagenfurt, where he also won the 2015–16 player of the season in the Kärntner Liga, Žagar-Knez moved back to Slovenia and joined NK Nafta 1903.
 A half year later, he returned to SAK Klagenfurt.
 After six months, he joined Austria Klagenfurt.

 In summer 2018, he joined TuS Bad Gleichenberg.
 In February 2019, he joined NK Bravo.
 In summer 2019, he returned to Austria and joined FC Großklein.